EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # EDHOC in OSCORE {#edhoc-in-oscore}

-The first possibility is to send the EDHOC message 3 inside an OSCORE protected CoAP message.
+The first possibility is to send the EDHOC message 3 inside an OSCORE message (= OSCORE protected CoAP message).
 The request is in practice the OSCORE CoAP Request from {{fig-non-combined}}, sent to the protected resource endpoint and with the correct CoAP method and options, with the addition that it also transports EDHOC message 3.
 As EDHOC message 3 may be too large to be contained in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.
 The payload is formatted as a CBOR sequence of two CBOR wrapped items: the EDHOC message 3 and the OSCORE ciphertext, in this order.